Marriage law: Common law marriage

-The Marriage Act 1753 also did not apply to Britain's overseas colonies of the time, so common-law marriages continued to be recognized in the what became the United States and Canada.
+The Marriage Act 1753 also did not apply to Britain's overseas colonies of the time, so common-law marriages continued to be recognized in what became the United States and Canada.
 Although it is claimed that common-law marriage in the US originated in English common-law, this institution in the United States appears to have originated in the primitive conditions of colonial America where the presence of relatively few clerics or civil officials necessitated a substitute for ceremonial marriage, and the need expanded as the settlers moved into the sparsely populated regions of the West.
-In the United States, common-law marriages are still recognized in Alabama, Colorado, Iowa, Kansas, Montana, Rhode Island, South Carolina, Texas, Utah and the District of Columbia, (see Common-law marriage in the United States).
+In the United States, common-law marriages are still recognized in Alabama, Colorado, Iowa, Kansas, Montana, Rhode Island, South Carolina, Texas, Utah, and the District of Columbia (see Common-law marriage in the United States).

 All countries in Europe have now abolished "marriage by habit and repute", with Scotland being the last to do so in 2006.

-Australia has recognised de facto relationships since the Family Law Act of 2009.
+Australia has recognized de facto relationships since the Family Law Act of 2009.

+In the United States by the second half of the 20th century, common-law marriages were valid in about one-third of the states, absolutely or conditionally (if entered into before a certain statute-defined date).

+Israel has common law marriages and are an alternative for couples not wishing to get married via a religious institution or go abroad as Israel has no formal civil marriage.
+Israeli Common Law Marriages have most rights of that of a traditional married couple.

 Marriage restrictions

 Marriage is an institution that is historically filled with restrictions.
-From age, to gender, to social status, various restrictions are placed on marriage by communities, religious institutions, legal traditions and states.
+From age to gender, to social status, various restrictions are placed on marriage by communities, religious institutions, legal traditions, and states.